bennieads-dot/api_s3_athena/README.md

   - Choose all data types
   - Tables Properties:
     - Key: skip.header.line.count, value: 1
-  - Once both tables are created, you should not be able to query against both tables
+  - Once both tables are created, you should be able to query against both tables